 And so much more.

-Whitney Houston and Lauryn Hill are the ones I’ve always heard singing this song, and that’s what I was searching for on youtube…but first, I found this:
+Whitney Houston and Lauryn Hill are the ones I’ve always loved to hear sing this song.

 #morethanabird #morethanmanysparrows #hiseyeisonthesparrow